dzackgarza/Notes/Talks/Integration Workshop/Notes.md

     $$
     \int_\gamma f(z)~dz = \int_a^b f(\gamma(t)) \gamma'(t) ~dt
     $$
     This is the first and most basic way to compute such an integral.
+    Alternatively, if $f$ is

 - Complex Antiderivative